linode/docs/docs/guides/development/python/use-paramiko-python-to-ssh-server/index.md

 ## A Paramiko SSH Example

 You can quickly experience Paramiko for yourself: create `first_experiment.py` with the contents of the file below.
-Ensure that you update the file with your Linode server's deatils for host numeric address, account, and password.
+Ensure that you update the file with your Linode server's details for host numeric address, account, and password.

 {{< file "first_experiment.py" >}}
 import paramiko